damilolaedwards/solidity-qa/README.md

-  "port": 8080, // The port that the API will be running on "includeInterfaces": false, // Whether interfaces will be included in the slither output "includeAbstract": false, // Whether abstract contracts will be included in the slither output "includeLibraries": false // Whether libraries will be included in the slither output }
+  "port": 8080, // The port that the API will be running on "includeInterfaces": false, // Whether interfaces will be included in the slither output "includeAbstract": false, // Whether abstract contracts will be included in the slither output "includeLibraries": false, // Whether libraries will be included in the slither output, "slitherArgs": {} // Extra arguments to be passed to slither }
 ```